How do you know if you need a fundraising consultant? What services can a consultant offer?

 Remember that your strategy isn’t just for you, but it’s also for your entire staff and volunteers, so your strategies should be easy to understand.

-If you want guidance on how to create a strategy, a consultant can align your goals, budget, and available resources into account to create a plan that will put your nonprofit on the right track.
+If you want guidance on how to create a strategy, a consultant can align your goals, budget, and available resources to create a plan that will put your nonprofit on the right track.

 A fundraising consultant can help you create a strategy that: